 As more specifically provided in our bylaws, as amended, no business may be brought before an annual meeting of stockholders unless it is specified in the notice of the meeting or is otherwise properly brought before the meeting by or at the direction of our Board of Directors or by a stockholder entitled to vote who has delivered proper notice to us, together with the information required by our bylaws, as amended.
-Director nominations and stockholder proposals that are intended to be presented by stockholders at the annual meeting of stockholders for the fiscal year ending December 31, 2021 must be received by us not less than 90 days (by February 26, 2022) and not more than 120 days (by January 27, 2022) before the anniversary of the prior year's annual meeting of stockholders, unless we change the date of our 2022 annual meeting by more than 30 days before or 60 days after such anniversary date, in which case, stockholder proposals must be received not earlier than 120 days prior to the annual meeting and ten days following the date on which a public announcement of the date of the annual meeting is first made by us.
+Director nominations and stockholder proposals that are intended to be presented by stockholders at the annual meeting of stockholders for the fiscal year ending December 31, 2021 must be received by us not less than 90 days (by February 26, 2022) and not more than 120 days (by January 27, 2022) before the anniversary of the prior year's annual meeting of stockholders, unless we change the date of our 2022 annual meeting by more than 30 days before or 60 days after such anniversary date, in which case, stockholder proposals must be received not earlier than 120 days prior to the annual meeting and not later than the later to occur of 90 days prior to the annual meeting and ten days following the date on which a public announcement of the date of the annual meeting is first made by us.

 Stockholders interested in submitting a proposal for inclusion in our proxy materials for the 2022 annual meeting may do so by following the procedures set forth in Rule 14a-8 under the Exchange Act and our bylaws, as amended.
-To be eligible for inclusion in such proxy materials, stockholder proposals must be received not later than December 15, 2021.
+To be eligible for inclusion in such proxy materials, stockholder proposals must be received not later than December [•], 2021.